 Peter D. Burdon is Associate Professor and Associate Dean (Learning and Teaching) at the Adelaide Law School.

-Geoffrey Garver teaches environmental courses at McGill University and Concordia University and coordinates law and governance research for the Leadership for the Ecozoic program (http://www.l4ecozoic.org), formerly the Economics for the Anthropocene Partnership (e4a-net.org).
-He has a PhD in Geography and an LLM from McGill University and a JD from the University of Michigan Law School.
+Geoffrey Garver teaches environmental courses at McGill University and Concordia University and coordinates law and governance research for the Leadership for the Ecozoic program (www.l4ecozoic.org), formerly the Economics for the Anthropocene Partnership (e4a-net.org).
+He has a PhD in geography and an LLM from McGill University and a JD from the University of Michigan Law School.

 Michelle Maloney (BA/LLB(Hons) Australian National University, and PhD Griffith University) is Co-Founder and National Convenor of the Australian Earth Laws Alliance (AELA), Adjunct Senior Fellow, Law Futures Centre, Griffith University; and Co-Founder and Director of the New Economy Network Australia (NENA).
-She advocates for systems change, to move industrialised societies from a human-centred, to an Earth centred governance system.
+She advocates for systems change to move industrialized societies from a human-centered to an Earth-centered governance system.